-The Board has determined that four out of five of the Directors as at 31 December 2019 were independent for the purpose of NI 58-101.
-The independent Directors for the financial year ended 31 December 2019 were Daryl Gilbert, Greg Smith, JoAchim Conrad and Maxim Mayorets.
+The Board has determined that four out of five of the Directors as at 31 December 2020 were independent for the purpose of NI 58-101.
+The independent Directors for the financial year ended 31 December 2020 were Daryl Gilbert, Greg Smith, JoAchim Conrad and Maxim Mayorets.
+Subsequent to 31 December 2020, Joe Nally was appointed as an additional independent director.

-The Board determined that one out of five of the Directors as at 31 December 2019 was not considered independent for the purpose of NI 58-101.
-The non-independent Director for the financial year ended 31 December 2019, was Philip O'Quigley, by virtue of being an executive officer of the Corporation.
+The Board determined that one out of five of the Directors as at 31 December 2020 was not considered independent for the purpose of NI 58-101.
+The non-independent Director for the financial year ended 31 December 2020, was Philip O'Quigley, by virtue of being an executive officer of the Corporation.